 Examination required for students entering school (kindergarten), 3rd and 7th .

 You will be notified when the school dentist will be performing the dental examination at your child’s school.
 Only those students with written parental permission will be examined by the school dentist.

 It is recommended that this exam be performed by your private dentist who is more familiar with your child.
 The required private dental examination form can be obtained from your school nurse or download (Dental Form).
 The private examination may be done within one year from the start of the current school year.
-Example: The current school year started September 2014, the exam date can be as early as September 2013.
 Once the private examination is completed, return the private dental form to your school nurse.

 What does a referral mean?